• Skip to primary navigation

 Filling:

-Add cherries, apricots, lemon juice, agave syrup, 2 Tbsp dry sugar, arrowroot powder, 1 tsp. salt and 1 tsp coconut or canola oil.
+Add cherries, apricots, lemon juice, agave syrup, 2 tablespoon dry sugar, arrowroot powder, 1 tsp. salt and 1 teaspoon coconut or canola oil.

 Mix well, without mushing fruit.